TheThingsNetwork/docs/_includes/draft/account/_api.md

 <!-- EDIT AT https://github.com/TheThingsIndustries/node-ttn-oauth2/blob/v2-preview/apidocs.md -->

-The Things Network Account Server API
+API Reference
 =====================================
-This is the API specicification all account server need to comply to to be able to run a TTN backend.
+This is the API specification all account server need to comply to to be able to run a TTN backend.